willwade/tts-wrapper/README.md

 tts.speak('Hello world')
 ```

-for a full demo see the examples folder.
+For a full demo see the examples folder.
 You'll need to fill out the credentials.json (or credentials-private.json).
 Use them from cd'ing into the examples folder.
 Tips on gaining keys are below.

 ## Authorization